fiee/generic_django_project/README.rst

 Rationale
 ---------

-Django's startproject doesn't do enough.
-I'm a programmer, thus lazy, and try to reduce redundant work like repeating the same setup steps over and over.
+Django’s `startproject` doesn’t do enough.
+I’m a programmer, thus lazy, and try to reduce redundant work like repeating the same setup steps over and over.
 (DRY)

-Just copying/cloning this generic project to a new site isn't ideal either, since general changes don't affect all dependent sites, but I got no idea how to do that.
+Just copying/cloning this generic project to a new site isn’t ideal either, since general changes don’t affect all dependent sites, but I got no idea how to do that.

 ------